grandatlant/DataMod/README.md

 - 'warmane' realmlist
 - cyrillic fonts to see what exactly some russian scum wants to hide from you
-- 'silent' sound replacement for Goblin Weather Machine, Argen Gruntling/Squire summon, Lament of the Highborne disgusting song, Fizzle spell sounds and so on
+- 'silent' sound replacement for Goblin Weather Machine, Argent Gruntling/Squire summon, Lament of the Highborne disgusting song, Fizzle spell sounds and so on
 - script for unused SavedVariables cleanup for your /WTF (stolen from https://github.com/Soulsbane/WowRemoveUnusedSV)